The Best Things in Life Are Unexpected

-My hand tentatively touched the tense flesh between his shoulder blades.
+I tentatively touched the tense flesh between his shoulder blades.
 First, it was just a brush of my fingertips against the soft fabric of his shirt and then I flattened my hand against his back, letting my fingers trail over the hard flesh and sinews that rippled under my touch.

 He sighed, bowing his head.
 "Constantly I fight myself.
 I want… I want things that aren't…good for you."

 I frowned and stepped around him.
 "What do you mean?"
-I implored.

 "I want you."
 His eyes bored into mine, pitch black and naked with lust before they fell closed.
 "More than I should."

 His lips twisted derisively.
 "Why the whiplash?"